Frequently Asked Questions

 What sizes do you make?

 Each McIntyre Tile line has specific tile sizes associated with it.
-In addition, custom sizes can be manufactured for all lines.

 Do you make custom sizes?